zudi-lin/pytorch_connectomics/docs/source/tutorials/cremi.rst

     We preform re-alignment of the original CREMI image stacks and also remove the crack artifacts.
 Please reverse the alignment before submitting the test prediction to the CREMI challenge.

 Script needed for this tutorial can be found at ``pytorch_connectomics/scripts/``.
 YAML files can be found at ``pytorch_connectomics/configs/``, where stores the common setting for current experiment's configuration.
 Default config file can be found at ``pytorch_connectomics/connectomics/config/``, where stores all the configuration.
-The pytorch dataset class of synapses is :class:`torch_connectomics.data.dataset.SynapseDataset`.
+The pytorch dataset class of synapses is :class:`connectomics.data.dataset.VolumeDataset`.

 #.
 Get the dataset: